Conditions for Approval

 - All water work construction must be inspected by CWD prior to trench backfill.
 Calls for inspection must be made at least 24 hours in advance of inspection.

-- All shutoffs/turnons must be performed by CWD personnel.
+- All shutoffs/turn on must be performed by CWD personnel.
 Arrangements must be made by calling CWD’s Distribution Office at (617) 349-4770.

 - Upon completion of work, legible “swing-tie” drawings must be submitted to CWD.
 “Swing ties” must be taken to all valves and bends and must be measured and recorded from permanent and visible structures. (e.g. catch basins, hydrant, etc.) If legible “swing ties” drawings are not submitted to the CWD upon completion of the water related work the deposit may be forfeited and the water/fire service will not be turned on.
 Final “as built” drawings must be submitted, preferable in electronic format such as Auto CAD, (In Triplicate) to the CWD within 60 days.